 Here are some key points about acid reflux.
 More detail and supporting information is in the main article.

-- Drug treatments are the mainstay of therapy and are available on prescription and over the counter.
+- Drug treatments are the most common therapy and are available on prescription and OTC

 What is acid reflux?

 Acid reflux is when some of the acid content of the stomach flows up into the esophagus - into the gullet, which moves food down from the mouth.

 The stomach contains a strong acid - hydrochloric acid - to help break down food and protect against pathogens such as bacteria.

 The lining of the stomach is specially adapted to protect it from the powerful acid, but the esophagus is not protected.

 A ring of muscle - the gastroesophageal sphincter - normally acts as a valve that lets food into the stomach but not back up into the esophagus.
 When this valve fails, and stomach contents are regurgitated into the esophagus, the symptoms of acid reflux are felt, such as heartburn.

 Exact figures vary but acid reflux is considered very common, and diseases resulting from acid reflux are the most common gut complaint seen by United States hospital departments.